setagana/NetCoreVersionExtractor/README.md

 ## Reading the data

 If no prefix is provided, the task will save your <Version> to `$(ProjectVersion)`.
 If a prefix is provided it will be saved to `$(Prefix-ProjectVersion)`.

+## Set the BuildNumber with the found version

+The task also gives you the option to set the Build Number for the current Build equal to the version number found in the csproj file.
+Combined with tagging of the commit that initiated the build, this gives you great visibility from source control, to build logs, to your package management solution.